odoo/documentation/content/applications/inventory_and_mrp/inventory/product_management/product_tracking/create_sn.rst

   receipt
 - in the :ref:`Open: Stock move window <inventory/product_management/stock-move-section>` on a receipt
-- when closing a manufacturing order
+- :doc:`during a manufacturing order
+  <../../../manufacturing/basic_setup/configure_manufacturing_product>` for a product tracked by
+  lot/serial numbers
 - when making an inventory adjustment

 .. _inventory/product_management/detailed-operations-popup: